 Nutrition

-how to make Pumpkin Cookies – step by step photos
+how to make Pumpkin Cookies step-by-step photos

 Be careful not to overmix the dough.
 Stop mixing once the flour is fully incorporated.

-Using a cookie scoop, scoop balls out onto a parchment-lined cookie sheet, 2 inches apart.
+Form the cookies: Using a cookie scoop, scoop balls out onto a parchment-lined cookie sheet, 2 inches apart.
 Sprinkle each with a little salt if you like a salty sweet flavor.
 I like to push a couple extra chocolate chips on top too, so they look extra pretty when they come out of the oven.

 I suggest making a double batch of these pumpkin cookies—they’re just that good!